EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Abuja covers the denial with unusual density, reflecting Nigerian trade stakes with Washington
+Abuja covers the denial with unusual density, reflecting Nigerian commercial stakes with Washington

 Dominant angle identified — does not reflect unanimity of this country’s media

-Abuja deploys two articles through Vanguard Nigeria and Punch Nigeria — surprisingly dense coverage for an African country on a domestic American scandal.
-Both outlets pick up the wire dispatch emphasizing the 'surprise' nature and Donald Trump's attempts to downplay the affair.
-Nigeria, the United States' top trade partner in sub-Saharan Africa and leading AGOA beneficiary, follows Washington's political convulsions with the attention of a country whose trade depends on White House goodwill.
-Vanguard reproduces the complete Getty Images/AFP photo caption with the location (Grand Foyer of the White House) and photographer (Alex Wong).
+Abuja deploys two articles via Vanguard Nigeria and Punch Nigeria — surprisingly dense coverage for a sub-Saharan African country on an American domestic scandal.
+Both outlets reprint the dispatch emphasizing the 'surprise' character of the statement and Donald Trump's attempts to downplay the affair.
+Nigeria, the United States' leading commercial partner in sub-Saharan Africa and the primary AGOA program beneficiary, tracks White House political convulsions with the attention of a country whose trade depends on White House goodwill.
+Vanguard even reproduces the complete Getty Images/AFP photo caption with location (White House Grand Foyer) and photographer (Alex Wong), a sign of coverage that values the visual spectacle of the event.
+Punch Nigeria is more concise but retains the same angle: a First Lady in crisis management mode.

-Coverage dependent on wire services with little added value
+Coverage dependent on wire service copy with minimal value added

 Disproportionate attention to American political spectacle